5 Steps for Writing a Case Study for Business (+Templates)

 3. Detail the solutions implemented to solve the problem

-How to write a solutions section in a case study?
+How to write a "solution" section in a case study?

 • Focus on your customer’s experience in using your product or services.